ForeSea – Contribution to the UN Decade

 - Develop research and develop methodologies to routinely optimize the ocean observing system for maximum impact on prediction skills

 Outcome 4: A predicted ocean where society understands and can respond to changing ocean conditions.

-Outcome 4 is enhanced through ForeSea’s improvements in the science behind ocean prediction.
-Outcome 4 is further enabled by ForeSea co-creation of an international structure to support research, development and operations for operational ocean forecasting systems as elements of the full operational oceanography value chain, spanning: needs, observations, data management, analysis, ocean prediction, dissemination via digital ocean, and information service delivery, culminating in end use.
+Outcome 4 is enhanced through ForeSea’s improvements in the science behind ocean prediction, and further enabled by ForeSea co-creation of an international structure to support research, development and operations for operational ocean forecasting systems.
+These are elements of the full operational oceanography value chain, spanning: needs, observations, data management, analysis, ocean prediction, dissemination via digital ocean, and information service delivery, culminating in end use.
 In a modern context, this is achieved in conjunction with WMO and IOC groups.